materialsproject/custodian/docs/index.rst

         @property
         def is_monitor(self):
+            """
+            This property indicates whether this handler is a monitor, i.e., whether it turns in the background as the run is taking place and correcting errors.
+            """
             return False

         @property
         def to_dict(self):
+            """
+            Similar to Jobs, ErrorHandlers should have a to_dict property that returns a JSON-serializable dict.
+            """
             return {}

         @staticmethod
         def from_dict(d):
+            """
+            Similar to Jobs, ErrorHandlers should have a from_dict static property that returns the Example Handler from a JSON-serializable dict.
+            """
             return ExampleHandler()

+As you can see above, the ExampleHandler subclasses the ErrorHandler abstract base class, and implements the necessary API comprising of just two key
+methods: **check() and correct()**.

 The transfer of information between the Job and ErrorHandler is done using the params argument in this example, which is not ideal but is sufficiently